West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 [https://new.westlanetv.org/hdtv-how-to.html](https://new.westlanetv.org/hdtv-how-to.html)
 so that you can click on the links, see larger versions of the pictures and obtain additional information regarding HDTV and our FM stations.
+Conversely, if you are reading it online but you want it on paper, you can either try printing this page from your browser or download a [pdf]({static}/pdfs/HDTV_How-To.pdf) of it and print that.

 [comment]: # (TODO: Change new.westlanetv.org to westlanetv.org)

 [comment]: # (TODO: Replace pictures of screens with screenshots)

-[comment]: # (TODO: Add a pdf printout, optimally without navigation menus)
+[comment]: # (TODO: Some kind of quick reference)

 ## The Basics